Connect with others who understand.

 How Does Rheumatoid Arthritis Cause Joint Deformities?

 Healthy joints are lined with a specialized membrane known as the synovium.
 The synovium produces synovial fluid that lubricates and protects the joints.
-In RA, immune cells attack the synovium and release proteins called cytokines that cause inflammation.
+In RA, immune cells attack the synovium and release certain proteins called cytokines that cause inflammation.
 This process causes symptoms like pain and swelling.

 The pannus releases chemicals that break down cartilage and bone.
 This produces erosions and can damage the joints and ligaments.
 The affected joints have many specialized bone cells called osteoclasts, which release proteins and acids that wear away the bone.
 The pannus can also produce too much synovial fluid, which contributes to joint swelling and pain.